girino/renoter/NIP-RENOTER.md

 Renoters MUST reject events that are too old.
 Implementations should enforce reasonable age limits to prevent replay of stale events.

-## Backwards Compatibility
+## Compatibility

-This NIP is fully backwards compatible:
+This NIP is compatible with existing Nostr implementations:

 - Uses ephemeral event kinds (29000/29001) that don't interfere with existing events
-- No changes to existing event structures
+- No changes to existing event structures or other NIPs
 - Relays that don't implement this NIP will simply not store ephemeral wrapper events (per NIP-16)
 - Clients and relays that don't support Renoter continue to function normally